Jompra/Jompra/README.md

 ### Hi, I'm George.
 A Junior Full Stack developer in London, UK

-I'm currently a Site Reliability Engineer with the incredible team at Dunelm.
+I'm currently a Site Reliability Engineer with the incredible team at Utility Warehouse.

-I'm currently learning AWS for work, and C# for me.
+I'm currently learning the exciting world of Kubernetes.

 Take a look at my personal website [georgekeesjones.com](https://georgekeesjones.com) Although it's probably a bit out of date.